ccoenraets/directory-react-nodejs/README.md

   or

   ```
-  sudo npm update -g cordova ionic
+  sudo npm update -g cordova
   ```

 ### Step 2: Create the application

-1. Using the Ionic CLI, create an application named **employee-directory**:
+1. Using the Cordova CLI, create an application named **employee-directory**:

   ```
   cordova create react-directory